Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Introduction

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:model}, \res{we first} introduce the dissipative one-dimensional correlated model.
 We then briefly explain the methods to analyze the Lindblad equation via the vectorization of the density matrix. \rev{Section~\ref{sec:definition} provides the definition of the topological invariant and \res{the right-state particle density, which measures the degree of localization of eigenmodes in many-body systems.}} Then, in Sec.~\ref{sec:result}, a numerical demonstration of the interaction-induced Liouvillian skin effect is conducted.
 We give the \rev{conclusions} in Sec.~\ref{sec:discussions}.
 In Appendix~\ref{app:trivial-winding}, we discuss the relation between the symmetry of the Liouvillian and the topological number.
 In Appendix~\ref{app:Haga}, we compute the topological number analytically and give the characterization of the Liouvillian skin effect reported in Ref~\cite{Haga-PRL}.
 We numerically show the absence of the Liouvillian skin effect in noninteracting systems in Appendix~\ref{app:no-dissipation}.
 Appendix~\ref{app:dep} is devoted to the sensitivity of eigenvalues of the Liouvillian to boundary conditions.
-We provide the derivation of an alternative method for calculating the topological number in Appendix~\ref{app:relationproof}.
-In Appendix~\ref{app:other-case}, we demonstrate that the Liouvillian skin effect survives for other configurations of down-spins.
+We provide the derivation of an alternative method for calculating the topological number in Appendix~\ref{app:relationproof}. \refirst{Appendix~\ref{app:two-step} gives the results about slowing down process corresponding to the Liouvillian skin effect.} In Appendix~\ref{app:other-case}, we demonstrate that the Liouvillian skin effect survives for other configurations of down-spins. \refirst{In Appendix~\ref{app:deform}, we give the reason why particles are localized near the right edge.}